Adventure and Expedition Medicine Course

 Course pre-reading material (approximately 14 hours) sent out to you before the course

-Coffee, tea, biscuits and cake throughout the weekend
+Coffee, tea and biscuits throughout the weekend

 Regular breaks and opportunities for discussion and networking with the course leader